goadesign/pulse/examples/weather/README.md

 }
 ```

-The `Subscribe` method of the Poller service shows how to forward Ponos stream events
+The `Subscribe` method of the Poller service shows how to forward Pulse stream events
 to a WebSocket connection:

 ```go